-Section 1.1.
+- Section 1.1.
 Definitions of Words and Terms.
-Except as otherwise provided in this Tax Agreement or unless the context otherwise requires, capitalized words and terms used in this Tax

-Agreement have the same meanings as set forth in Section 101 of the Indenture, and certain other words and phrases have the meanings assigned in Code § 148 and the Regulations.
-In addition, the following words and terms used in this Tax Agreement have the following meanings:

-- "Adjusted Gross Proceeds" means the Gross Proceeds of the New Money Portion or the Refunding Portion, as applicable, reduced by amounts (1) in a Bona Fide Debt Service Fund or a reasonably required reserve or replacement fund, (2) that as of the Issue Date are not expected to be Gross Proceeds, but which arise after the end of the applicable spending period, and (3) representing grant repayments or sale or Investment proceeds of any purpose Investment. - "Available Construction Proceeds" means the sale proceeds of the New Money Portion, increased by (a) Investment earnings on the sale proceeds, (b) earnings on amounts in a reasonably required reserve or replacement fund allocable to the New Money Portion but not funded from the Bonds, and (c) earnings on such earnings, reduced by sale proceeds (1) in any reasonably required reserve fund or (2) used to pay issuance costs of the Bonds.
-But Available Construction Proceeds do not include Investment earnings on amounts in a reasonably required reserve or replacement fund after the earlier of (i) the second anniversary of the Issue Date or (ii) the date the Financed Facility is substantially completed. - "Board" means the Missouri Development Finance Board and its successors and assigns, or any body, agency or instrumentality of the State of Missouri succeeding to or charged with the powers, duties and functions of the Board. - "Board Tax Compliance Procedure" means the Board's Tax-Exempt Financing Compliance Policy and Procedure, dated March 20, 2012. - "Bona Fide Debt Service Fund" means a fund, which may include Bond proceeds, that (a) is used primarily to achieve a proper matching of revenues with principal and interest payments within each Bond Year; and (b) is depleted at least once each Bond Year, except for a reasonable carryover amount not to exceed the greater of (1) the earnings on the fund for the immediately preceding Bond Year, or (2) one-twelfth of the principal and interest payments on the Bonds for the immediately preceding Bond Year. - "Bond" or "Bonds" means any Bond or Bonds described in the recitals hereto. - "Bond Compliance Officer" means the City's Finance Director or other person named in the City Tax Compliance Procedure. - "Bond Counsel" means Gilmore & Bell, P.C., or other firm of nationally recognized bond counsel acceptable to the Board and the City. - "Bond Year" means each one-year period (or shorter period for the first Bond Year) ending April 1. - "CID Financing Project" means all of the improvements and equipment acquired or constructed under the terms of the CID Plan. - "CID Plan" means the petition for formation of the Independence Events Center Community Improvement District, as originally adopted by the City on December 20, 2007 and as amended or supplemented from time to time.
+Except as otherwise provided in this Tax Agreement or unless the context otherwise requires, capitalized words and terms used in this Tax Agreement have the same meanings as set forth in Section 101 of the Indenture, and certain other words and phrases have the meanings assigned in Code § 148 and the Regulations.
+In addition, the following words and terms used in this Tax Agreement have the following meanings: - "Adjusted Gross Proceeds" means the Gross Proceeds of the Bonds reduced by amounts (1) in a Bona Fide Debt Service Fund or a reasonably required reserve or replacement fund, (2) that as of the Issue Date are not expected to be Gross Proceeds, but which arise after the end of the applicable spending period, and (3) representing grant repayments or sale or Investment proceeds of any purpose Investment. - "Board" means the Missouri Development Finance Board and its successors and assigns, or any body, agency or instrumentality of the State of Missouri succeeding to or charged with the powers, duties and functions of the Board. - "Board Tax Compliance Procedure" means the Board's Tax-Exempt Financing Compliance Policy and Procedure, dated March 20, 2012. - "Bona Fide Debt Service Fund" means a fund, which may include Bond proceeds, that (a) is used primarily to achieve a proper matching of revenues with principal and interest payments within each Bond Year; and (b) is depleted at least once each Bond Year, except for a reasonable carryover amount not to exceed the greater of (1) the earnings on the fund for the immediately preceding Bond Year, or (2) one-twelfth of the principal and interest payments on the Bonds for the immediately preceding Bond Year. - "Bond" or "Bonds" means any Bond or Bonds described in the recitals hereto. - "Bond Compliance Officer" means the City's Finance Director or other person named in the City Tax Compliance Procedure. - "Bond Counsel" means Gilmore & Bell, P.C., or other firm of nationally recognized bond counsel acceptable to the Board and the City. - "Bond Year" means each one-year period (or shorter period for the first Bond Year) ending April 1. - "CID Financing Project" means all of the improvements and equipment acquired or constructed under the terms of the CID Plan. - "CID Plan" means the petition for formation of the Independence Events Center Community Improvement District, as originally adopted by the City on December 20, 2007 and as amended or supplemented from time to time. - "City" means the City of Independence, Missouri, a constitutional charter city and political subdivision of the State of Missouri.

-- "City" means the City of Independence, Missouri, a constitutional charter city and political subdivision of the State of Missouri. - "City Tax Compliance Procedure" means this Tax Compliance Agreement and any other generally applicable tax-exempt financing compliance procedures the City has adopted, or will adopt in the future. - "Code" means the Internal Revenue Code of 1986, as amended. - "Computation Date" means each date on which arbitrage rebate for the Bonds is computed.
-The Board may treat any date as a Computation Date, subject to the following limits: - (a) the first rebate installment payment must be made for a Computation Date not later than 5 years after the Issue Date; - (b) each subsequent rebate installment payment must be made for a Computation Date not later than 5 years after the previous Computation Date for which an installment payment was made; and - (c) the date the last Bond is discharged is the final Computation Date.
+"City Tax Compliance Procedure" means this Tax Compliance Agreement and any other generally applicable tax-exempt financing compliance procedures the City has adopted, or will adopt in the future.

+"Code" means the Internal Revenue Code of 1986, as amended.

+"Computation Date" means each date on which arbitrage rebate for the Bonds is computed.
+The Board may treat any date as a Computation Date, subject to the following limits:

+- (a) the first rebate installment payment must be made for a Computation Date not later than 5 years after the Issue Date; - (b) each subsequent rebate installment payment must be made for a Computation Date not later than 5 years after the previous Computation Date for which an installment payment was made; and - (c) the date the last Bond is discharged is the final Computation Date.

-The City selects April 1, 2027 as the first Computation Date but reserves the right to select a different date consistent with the Regulations.
+The City selects November 1, 2026 as the first Computation Date but reserves the right to select a different date consistent with the Regulations.